How to Build a Chat or Messaging App: The Ultimate Guide

 4. Prioritize Feature Expansion Based on User Feedback

 At this point, you should have a functioning MVP chat app.
 You may already have an idea of which advanced features will be necessary, and you can begin to integrate those.
 But the key to success now is to get a sense of how your users interact with your app.
-With early access, focus groups, and user surveys/interviews, you can discover and correct any design or functional oversights, then confidently prioritize your dev resources to build out the features that matter most to your growing community of users.
+With early access, focus groups, and user surveys/interviews, you can discover and correct any design or functional oversights, then confidently prioritize your dev resources to create the features that matter most to your growing community of users.

 Chat App Development Challenges to Anticipate